maximilianMairinger/circClone/README.md

 # Circ clone

-Simple lib to savely clone circular objects.

-> Please note that Circ clone is currently under development and not yet suited for production
+Simple lib to savely clone circular (deep) objects.
+Exports three functions: `cloneKeys`, `mergeDeep` and `cloneKeysButKeepSym`, that do what they say, are not configurable and are tree shakeable.
+Each implementation is is considerable simple (thus small).
+All functions use WeakMap to keep track of circular references.

 ## Installation